tometchy/Bog-zachowal-swoj-Tekst-Wilbur-Pickering/chapters/14-czesc-1-historyczne-dowody-jakie-sa-rzeczywiste-dowody.md

 Datowanie manuskryptów to śliski interes, podatny na domysły, stronniczość i „linię partyjną”.
 Czytelnik powinien rozumieć, że daty przypisane poszczególnym manuskryptom mogą być niewiele więcej niż przybliżonymi przypuszczeniami, do tego stopnia, że zazwyczaj podaje się je w postaci stulecia.
 Jeśli manuskrypt posiada konkretną datę, oznacza to, że kopista zapisał ją po zakończeniu pracy.

+I made a rough tabulation of the papyri by century (taking the later date when there was an option)[^2], they range from the II to the VIII:  II—4, III—49, IV—31, V—14, VI—16, VII—16, VIII—3.
+Of those 133 papyri, 35 have less than five verses (they are mere fragments)[^3], 76 have between six and twenty verses (still fragments), 13 more have less than two chapters, only 9 of them are of significant size.
+For some 40 chapters throughout the NT there is no papyrus witness.
+Only Luke, John, Acts, Hebrews, 1 & 2 Peter and Jude have a papyrus witness for a full chapter.
+Only one papyrus has a complete book: P^72^ contains 1 & 2 Peter and Jude.
+The importance attached to the papyri will depend on one’s presuppositions.

 [^kurt-aland-kurzgefasste-1994]: Kurt Aland (red.), *Skrócona lista rękopisów Nowego Testamentu w języku griesh* (Berlin: Walter de Gruyter, 1994).